 There are local myths that claim yellow fever was what resulted in the total abandonment of the town, but these are simply stories meant to excite the imagination.
 The disease did deal a harsh strike to the town, but it survived for several decades after the 1853 epidemic.
 Those who survived the epidemic continue to live there for many years, and other evidence suggests the town continued existing until up to the twentieth century.
 The Masonic Lodge was active until 1861, Dr. Smith’s store and saloon were kept running until his death in 1889, and the mail continued to be brought in and out of the town until the post office was shut down in 1892.
 With no correspondence coming in or going out, this newfound silence in Cincinnati seemed to signify its true end.
 Another important cause of Cincinnati's demise occurred in 1872, when the railway connecting Houston and Dallas was completed.
 The railroad crossed the Trinity River in the town of Riverside, just fifteen miles downstream of Cincinnati.
 A State of Texas marker was dedicated in 1936 and placed at what was believed to be the site of the main part of town, although existing evidence suggests that the marker was placed in the wrong location.

-The site of Cincinnati, as well as the marker, is now owned by a local Walker County family that has familial ties to the town and runs cattle on the land today.
-Virtually nothing of the town remains today except some ruins from two local cemeteries that contain graves from the town’s earliest days, one of which is enclosed by an iron fence to keep cattle out.
-A few of the gravestones have been preserved, but most are in an unfortunate state of disrepair.
-Chunks of stone can be found outside the known areas of the cemeteries, suggesting that the grave markers have been subject the elements for many years.
-Other evidence of the town exists in the remains of parts of the original deck that formed the town’s docking point on the Trinity River.
+The site of Cincinnati is now owned by a local Walker County family that has ties to the historic town.
+Virtually nothing of the town remains except some ruins from two local cemeteries that contain graves from the town’s earliest days.
 Today, Cincinnati is among the list of Texas ghost towns, comprised of communities that legend claims were here one day and gone the next.
 Cincinnati’s demise was not so cut-and-dry, but was the result of gradual decline that lasted decades.
 It continues to be a significant part of Walker County’s history to this day.